The Time to Prepare is Now!

 - Prune and cut back all tree branches or palm fronds that overhang the roof.
 They will cause roof and building damage.

 Consider having an emergency response agreement in place with your preferred roofing contractor at the beginning of storm season.
 The agreement should spell out rates for services and equipment for emergency response after the storm.
-Most all roofing contractors will be very busy after a storm passes.
+Most roofing contractors will be very busy after a storm passes.